 2. Cloud CI Self-Discovery

 In order to connect the clients i.e. CIs’ we need to install client - yes this is agent based, but that’s not a memory or processor intensive client.
 Infact, it is a simple script which connects to the broker and monitors the system health locally.
 It can be written in any language of choice - we have used NodeJS.
-For example, if you are using RabbitMQ as your broker, here are they list of languanges in which you can develop your clients.
-Well, for those who are still trying to weigh the pros and cons of agentless and agent based discovery, I may be able to contribute to your calculations by pointing you to the advantages of MQTT/AMQP protocol in previous part.
+For example, if you are using RabbitMQ as your broker, here are the list of languages in which you can develop your clients.
+Well, for those who are still trying to weigh the pros and cons of agentless and agent based discovery, I may be able to contribute to your calculations by pointing you to the advantages of MQTT/AMQP protocol in the previous part.
 One of the key advantages of agent based approach is that it enables self-discovery of new cloud CIs’ being provisioned.
-Terraform along with some cloud providers themselves, by virtue, have the ability to run post provisioner scripts which help you setup the basic environment and tools of your choice once the CI is provisioned successfully.
+Terraform along with some cloud providers themselves, by virtue, have the ability to run post provisioner scripts which help you set up the basic environment and tools of your choice once the CI is provisioned successfully.
 The client can be installed in the same way and it can send an up event to the broker - which can inturn be queued in ServiceNow and then trigger the Discovery of these cloud CIs’.
 This queuing of up events help validate and maintain purity of CMDB populated by Discovery.

 Referring to the image, the dotted block in the middle represents various cloud IAAS platforms.
-Green blocks represent VMs provisioned, and each VMs has Sky Blue colored clients installed on them which communicate to broker.
+Green blocks represent VMs provisioned, and each VMs has Sky Blue colored clients installed on them which communicate to brokers.

 3. ProActive Event Management